bormaxi8080/osint-timeline/DRAFT.md

 PhoneSploit-Pro - An all-in-one hacking tool to remotely exploit Android devices using ADB and Metasploit-Framework to get a Meterpreter session: https://github.com/AzeemIdrisi/PhoneSploit-Pro

+WebPalm is a powerful command-line tool for website mapping and web scraping.
+With its recursive approach, it can generate a complete tree of all webpages and their links on a website.
+It can also extract data from the body of each page using regular expressions, making it an ideal tool for web scraping and data extraction: https://github.com/Malwarize/webpalm